-In addition to education built into each college's curriculum, students must complete required chemical safety and bloodborne pathogens training as outlined by The Department of Risk Management Services (RMS).
+In addition to education built into each college's curriculum, students must complete required chemical safety and blood borne pathogens training as outlined by The Department of Risk Management Services (RMS).
 This training is required by Occupational Safety and Health Administration (OSHA) standards and includes information on hazard recognition, exposure prevention, and post-exposure procedures.

 Training Institutions and Site Affiliates

-Student Exposure Procedure (Card)
+Student Exposure To Blood/Body Fluids Procedure (Card)

 In the event of an exposure, students must follow the following procedure: